Struct transit_grid::graphs::PhysicalGraph

 let queried_index = graph.id_to_index(1);

-sourcepub fn add_transit_node(&mut self, node: TransitNode<R>) -> NodeIndex
+assert_eq!(Some(&node_index), queried_index);sourcepub fn add_transit_node(&mut self, node: TransitNode<R>) -> NodeIndex

 pub fn add_transit_node(&mut self, node: TransitNode<R>) -> NodeIndex

-Adds a TransitNode
+Adds a TransitNode to the PhysicalGraph.

 Example